 - The queen of the gods; wife of Jupiter.
-An asteroid seen by modern astrologers as significant.
+An asteroid seen by some modern astrologers as significant.
 She rules wifely relationships; the role of woman as covenanter and partner; contracts and binding agreements.
 More about Asteroids.

 - The king of the gods, a planet symbolising matters to do with the law, religion, authority, expansion, fortune, the higher mind and so on.
 Ruler of Sagittarius and Pisces.
 Exalted in Cancer.
 The greater benefic.
 Mythological brother of Neptune and Pluto, son of Saturn.
 More about Jupiter.